Residue sums for superconformal indices: Introduction

-Perhaps the most direct approach to develop such an expression is to convert the integral over $SU(N)$ as an integral over eigenvalues of the $SU(N)$ matrix, which can be viewed as a (partial) gauge fixing of the $SU(N)$ gauge symmetry.
-This reduces the integral to $N-1$ contour integrals, each contour being a unit circle, with measure the Vandermonde determinant.
-One can then in principle evaluate these integrals through residues.
-It is of course not guaranteed that the resulting residue sum is immediately of a form which manifests the strongly coupled spectrum.
-But, as we will demonstrate in this work, it can serve as a useful intermediate step.
+Perhaps the most direct approach to develop such an expression is to convert the integral over $SU(N)$ as an integral over eigenvalues, which can be viewed as a (partial) gauge fixing of the $SU(N)$ symmetry of the integrand.
+This reduces the integral to $N-1$ contour integrals, each contour being a unit circle, with a non-trivial measure given by Vandermonde determinants.
+Given that the integrand is a meromorphic function of the (complexified) eigenvalues, one can then in principle attempt to evaluate these integrals through residues.
+It is of course not guaranteed that the resulting residue sum immediately takes on the form suggested above.
+But, as we will demonstrate, it can serve as a useful intermediate step.

 However, there turns out to be a key technical difficulty with a naive implementation.
-Namely, whenever the integrand in \eqref{eq:intro-weakly-coupled-int} receives contributions from conformal descendants of bosonic matrices, as will be the case for the full 1/16 BPS index, the integrand has an accumulation point of poles at the origin in the space of complexified $SU(N)$ eigenvalues.\footnote{The BMN index referred to above does not receive contributions from conformal descendants and its evaluation therefore is not obstructed by this difficulty.} To make matters worse, these integrands typically have an essential singularity at the origin.
-Apart from contributions from ordinary poles, one therefore also has to evaluate the contribution of a non-isolated essential singularity.
-It turns out that, unless one can argue that this contribution is vanishing, one effectively cannot make sense of the residue sum.
+Namely, whenever the integrand in \eqref{eq:intro-weakly-coupled-int} receives contributions from conformal descendants of bosonic matrices, as will be the case for the full 1/16 BPS index, the integrand has a non-isolated essential singularity at the origin in the space of complexified $SU(N)$ eigenvalues.\footnote{The BMN subsector referred to above does not contain conformal descendants.
+The evaluation of its index is therefore not obstructed by this difficulty.} For this type of singularity, Cauchy's theorem does not apply and, effectively, one cannot make sense of the residue sum.
 This difficulty was noted before in the context of the Schur index of $\mathcal{N}=2$ SCFTs in \cite{Razamat:2012uv}, in the context of $\mathcal{N}=1$ gauge theories in \cite{Peelaers:2014ima} and more recently in the mathematical context of elliptic hypergeometric integrals in \cite{spiri2024}.

 \paragraph{Our approach}